A bit about Sarah Buckley

 Where do you live?

-Our family moves fairly regularly for my husband's career (every 3 years).
-We are currently living in Muscat, Oman.
+Our family moves fairly regularly for my husband’s career (every 3 years).
+We used to live in Muscat, Oman.
 A wonderful, beautiful gem of a place.
-We are American, and call Washington DC "home".
+We are currently in Virginia.
+Who knows where we will be next.